Isnag people: Social organization

 Because there was no political or ward system, the kinship groups and family clans became the central social organizations and were usually led by the husbands.
 Polygamy is allowed, but depends on the capacity of the husband to support the family.
 Like other ethnic groups, they also follow a lot of taboos.
 These taboos vary from place to place.
 A pregnant woman, for example, is discouraged to eat some kinds of sugarcane, banana, and the soft meat of sprouting coconut to have a normal conception.
 In the past, twins were also believed to be unlucky, so whenever twins were born, they would let the weaker twin die.
 Also, if the mother dies upon giving birth, the child is also left to die and is usually buried with the mother.
-The Isnegs don’t follow rituals on the adolescence of the child.
+The Isnags don’t follow rituals on the adolescence of the child.
 They, however, have rituals on marriage, like the amoman (or the present-day pamamanhikan), and death, like the mamanwa which is done by the widowers.

-Isneg houses (balay) are two-story, one-room structures built on 4 corner posts with an entrance reached by a ladder.
+Isnag houses (balay) are two-story, one-room structures built on 4 corner posts with an entrance reached by a ladder.
 The open space below (linong or sidong) includes a small shed (abulor) for jars of basi.
 The bamboo pigpen(dohom) is nearby.
 Rice granaries (alang) are also made on four posts that include a circular and flat rat shield.
 Temporary buildings associated with upland and swidden farming are called sixay.
 Their bolo (badang) and axe (aliwa) are important tools.
 They are also expert fishermen.

 Culture

-Isneg, or Isnag, kinship is bilateral, meaning children are equally related to both the mother and the father.
+Isnag kinship is bilateral, meaning children are equally related to both the mother and the father.
 Households consist of interrelated families living close to each other, and extended families of three generations living together in their balay.
 The family is the key element in society, the larger the better, headed by the husband.
 No other society structure exists, though brave men, mengals, lead in hunting and fishing.
 The bravest, Kamenglan, is the overall leader.
 A young man entered their ranks after the first headhunting expedition.
 A mengal carries a red kerchief on the head and has tattoos on his arms and shoulders.
 They are animistic and practice polygamy.

 Language

-Isneg language is spoken by around 30,000 people mostly by the Isnag people, who are also bilingual in Ilokano.
+Isnag language is spoken by around 50, 000 people mostly by the Isnag people, who are also bilingual in Ilokano.